U.S. soldier at Camp Humphreys tests positive for COVID-19 | Yonhap News Agency

 U.S. soldier at Camp Humphreys tests positive for COVID-19

-The soldier last visited the base Tuesday and Osan Air Base, also in Pyeongtaek, on Sunday, and is now in isolation at a facility designated for confirmed patients.
+The soldier has been on a shelter-in-place status since Saturday and is currently at an isolation facility for confirmed patients.

-"KDCA and USFK health professionals are actively conducting contact tracing to determine whether anyone else may have been exposed to this individual, and to identify and ensure all known on-post and off-post facilities visited by the individual are thoroughly cleaned," the U.S. military said in a statement.
+"KDCA and USFK health professionals are actively conducting contact tracing to determine whether anyone else may have been exposed to this individual, and to identify and ensure all known on-post and off-post facilities visited by the individual are thoroughly cleaned," the U.S. military said.
 KDCA stands for the Korea Disease Control and Prevention Agency.

-The latest case raised the total number of infections reported among the USFK-affiliated population to 784.
+The latest case raised the total number of infections reported among the USFK-affiliated population to 793, most of whom tested positive upon their arrival here from their home country.

 scaaet@yna.co.kr